MislavJaksic/Knowledge-Repository/BigData/ApacheKafka/README.md

-## Kafka link folder
+## Kafka

-The Kafka Repository has been transfered to a new [repository](https://github.com/MislavJaksic/Kafka-In-Theory-And-Practice).
+Kafka has been transfered to a new [repository](https://github.com/MislavJaksic/Kafka-In-Theory-And-Practice).